brifiction/inl-bng-voquUiQb5XA/README.md

 cd InlogikConsoleApp && dotnet run
 ```

-## TODO
+## Developer notes

 - There minor issues still present in better handling of Program runtime.
+Thus, plenty of room for improvements.
 - Follow the TODO comments for code author notes.
-- Single-responsibility design principle was only implemented in this demo app.
+- Single-responsibility design principle was only implemented in this demo console app.
+And implement more such Liskov etc, when possible - it's good learnings to attempt.
+- Unit testing should be considered, learn more about `xunit` for providing 100% code coverage on this demo console app.

 ## References